-- 1. Open the cover by lifting the opening tab while firmly holding the base with your other hand. - 2.
-Push the cover backwards to separate the cover from the base. - 3.
+- Open the cover by lifting the opening tab while firmly holding the base with your other hand. - Push the cover backwards to separate the cover from the base. - 3.
 Install a 9V battery into the detector's battery snap. - 4.
 Insert the Test jumper; the EL-2603 enters Test mode and the LED flashes every few seconds. - 5.
-From the Programming menu, select Devices, Zones [911]. - Select the zone to which you want to register the transmitter; the system initiates Registration mode.
-When Save? appears on the panel's LCD display, press ✓. - After registration, remove the Test jumper and place it over one pin for storage.
+From the Programming menu, select Devices, Zones [911].

+- 6. Select the zone to which you want to register the transmitter; the system initiates Registration mode.
+When Save? appears on the control system's LCD display, press ./. - After registration, remove the Test jumper and place it over one pin for storage. - Before permanently mounting the unit, test the transmitter from the exact mounting position. - 9.
+Attach the mounting base to the ceiling using the screws provided. - Replace the cover onto its hinges and close the cover until it snaps together with the base.